 Enter: 10 Keys to Unlocking Your Coaching Potential

-Over the last six months I’ve been inspired on a weekly basis by a gentleman who goes by the name Coach Z. Coach Z is a tennis coach who came to us highly recommended by a family friend.
-She told us Coach Z would not only teach our children tennis skills but life skills as well.
+Over the last six months, I’ve been inspired on a weekly basis by a gentleman who goes by the name Coach Zi (pronounced “zee”).
+Coach Zi is a tennis coach who came to us highly recommended by a family friend.
+She told us Coach Zi would not only teach our children tennis skills but life skills as well.
 So with three children who were moderately interested in tennis at best, I was somewhat hesitant to pay for weekly lessons.
-However, my wife and I decided to give Coach Z a call and set up our first lesson at our neighborhood courts.
+However, my wife and I decided to give Coach Zi a call and set up our first lesson at our neighborhood courts.

 Fast forward 6 months

-My kids along with two of their friends are not the only ones who look forward to their weekly tennis lessons with Coach Z. On tennis days, I feel like a child anxiously awaiting recess, eager to watch Coach Z instruct our kids with a formula unlike any other.
+My kids along with two of their friends are not the only ones who look forward to their weekly tennis lessons with Coach Zi.
+On tennis days, I feel like a child anxiously awaiting recess, eager to watch Coach Zi instruct our kids with a formula unlike any other.
 For me, witnessing him in action is a refreshing reminder that there ARE amazing role models for kids.
-In a time when there is so much pressure to win (see previous post called The Art of Losing), Coach Z’s emphasis is on teaching skills, building confidence, and crafting well-rounded citizens.
+In a time when there is so much pressure to win (see a previous post called The Art of Losing), Coach Zi’s emphasis is on teaching skills, building confidence, and crafting well-rounded citizens.

 What makes him so special and how can we learn from his qualities?

-Oh, and by the way, along with everything mentioned above, my kids’ skill level and knowledge of tennis has blossomed.
-Thanks Coach Z.
+Oh, and by the way, along with everything mentioned above, my kids’ skill level and knowledge of tennis have blossomed.
+Thanks, Coach Zi.

 If you enjoyed this post, consider following my blog to receive future posts.